Kenny Adeleke: Professional career

 After going undrafted in the 2006 NBA draft, he was signed by the New York Knicks to play in the Summer League squad in Las Vegas in the Summer of 2006.

 During the 2006 NBA pre-season, he played 2 games with the Seattle SuperSonics scoring 2 points from 2–2 free throws in 2 minutes against the Los Angeles Lakers before being released.

-Adeleke went on to play in Israel and played for Hapoel Galil Elyon, where he played alongside NBA veteran Omri Casspi averaging 16 points and 10 rebounds.
+Adeleke went on to play in Israel and played for Hapoel Galil Elyon, where he played alongside the yet to be NBA veteran Omri Casspi averaging 16 points and 10 rebounds.
 Having a very successful season and leading the Israeli league in rebounds in 2006–07.
 He scored 28 points and 9 rebounds and 22 points and 12 rebounds in games against European powerhouse Jerusalem.
 Also scoring 19 points and 11 rebounds against Maccabi Tel Aviv, and 22 rebounds and 12 rebounds in a playoff lost in the semifinals to Maccabi Tel Aviv.

-Adeleke signed with the Seattle SuperSonics for the 2007 Summer League.
+Adeleke signed again with the Seattle SuperSonics for the 2007 Summer League.

 He also played in Italy for NSB Napoli and in Turkey for Hacettepe Üniversitesi.

 On January 11, 2013, Adeleke was acquired by the Springfield Armor.

 On January 27, 2015, he signed with Trotamundos de Carabobo of Venezuela.
 On May 14, 2015, he signed with Atenienses de Manatí of the Puerto Rican Baloncesto Superior Nacional.

 In October 2015, he signed with Club Atlético Goes, an Uruguayan club.

 The 2016–17 season, Adeleke started with Final Gençlik of the Turkish Basketball First League appearing in 19 games.
 Averaging 14 points and 14 rebounds, the highest rebounding average that season in European Competition.
 In early March 2017, he signed with Lebanese club Hekmeh BC scoring 20 points and 17 rebounds against Lebanese champion Al Riyadi Club Beirut.

 In 2017, he played 11 games with Fuerza Regia of the Mexican LNBP.
 In January 2018, he signed with CD Español de Talca of the Liga Nacional de Básquetbol de Chile.